SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/06_project_proposals_and_requirements/RAG_and_Code_Comment_Project_Proposal.md

     *   When a script implements a concept from a `Thinkheads.AI_docs` markdown file, reference it in the comments.

 ### 4.3.
 Workflow
-1.  **Understand the Core:** Before starting, ensure you have a solid understanding of the main orchestration files: `phoenix`, the manager scripts, and the JSON configuration files.
+1.  **Understand the Core:** Before starting, ensure you have a solid understanding of the main orchestration files: `phoenix-cli`, the manager scripts, and the JSON configuration files.
 2.  **Use `codebase_search`:** Before commenting on a file or a group of files, use the `codebase_search` tool to find relevant documentation and context within the `Thinkheads.AI_docs` directory.
 3.  **Follow the Groupings:** Tackle the project using the systematically defined file groups.
 Complete one group before moving to the next.
 4.  **Submit for Review:** After completing each group, submit the changes for review.